monsoonco/AndroidChallenge/README.md

 ###Store tasks
 Tasks should be stored so that when app is relaunched again, it should show what user added last time.
+Task list should look exactly same as what user input last time.
+(Color, order)

 ###Bonus Points
 1. Add animation on (A kind of animation is not specified.
 You can show off your skills)